jbaikge/talos-cluster/bios.md

 ## Boot

-- Boot Option #1: USB
+- Boot Option #1: Patriot M.2 P320 128GB
-- Boot Option #2:
+- Boot Option #2: UEFI: Built-in EFI Shell
-- Boot Option #3: UEFI: Built-in EFI Shell
+- Boot Option #3: IBA GE Slot 00A0 v1540

+_Note:_ In order to get the 128GB drive as an option, enter "Hard Drive BBS Priorities" and use +/- to move it to the top

 ## Security